- Hits: 127

 IAI has another very specific reason for wanting access to a U.S. launch facility.
 Earlier this year, IAI and Pasadena, CA-based Core Software Technology formed a company called West Indian Space Limited, a 50-50 joint venture incorporated in the Cayman Islands.
 West Indian Space hopes to launch Israeli-built satellites on Israeli-produced launchers as part of a plan to make commercial satellite imagery available via the Internet in an easily accessible and user-friendly format designed by Core Software Technology.
 If successful, West Indian Space could quickly gain the upper hand in what some estimates suggest will be a $6 billion commercial satellite imagery market.

-The first of the companies’ 10 planned satellites will be launched into orbit on a Russian rocket, but Core Software chief executive officer Steve Wilson told the Washington Report that “we would like to use the Shavit down the road.”
+The first of the companies’ 10 planned satellites will be launched into orbit on a Russian rocket, but Core Software chief executive officer Steve Wilson told the Washington Report on Middle East Affairs, that “we would like to use the Shavit down the road.”
 He said that neither of the partners in the joint venture want their satellites in orbits available through launching from Israel.
 Further, it would significantly reduce costs if IAI is able to launch its satellites from the United States on its own delivery vehicles.